tagliani97/workflow-dbt/README.md

 ## Setup
 * Clone the repository
-* Extract the CSV files within ./sample_data directory (files are needed as seed data)
+* Extract the CSV files from sample_data.7z within ./sample_data directory (files are needed as seed data)

 Change directory within the repository and run `docker-compose up`.
 This will perform the following:
 * Based on the definition of [`docker-compose.yml`](https://github.com/konosp/dbt-airflow-docker-compose/blob/master/docker-compose.yml) will download the necessary images to run the project.
 This includes the following services: